 Find out more about GRAM (in French)

 - Science and Society Department

-As part of the Scientific Communication and Information Department, the mission of the Science and Society Department is to promote dialog between Inserm and civil society, and particularly with organizations that provide support to patients and their families.
+As part of the Communication Department, the mission of the Science and Society Department is to promote dialog between Inserm and civil society, and particularly with organizations that provide support to patients and their families.
 Its role is notably to structure, coordinate and facilitate participatory research at Inserm, in interaction with the Theme-Based Institutes, Regional Offices, and GRAM, centered around the Institute’s priority research programs.

 Inserm, a pioneer in involving patients in research

 With the creation of GRAM in 2003, Inserm has played a pioneering role in encouraging the involvement of patient organizations in medical research.
 For more than 15 years, the Associations, Research & Society (MARS) network has implemented numerous measures to promote researcher-patient links and collaboration.
 In particular, it has organized:

 - Training (health and environment, clinical research, vaccination, cognitive function, inflammation, etc.) for the members of the organizations, so that scientists and organizations can dialog using shared language and concepts.

 - The establishment of the College of Reviewers, which is responsible for ensuring the clarity of the documents (information leaflet, consent form) given to people who are asked to participate in clinical research sponsored by Inserm.

 - Meetings with researchers, in their Inserm laboratories, to discuss topics such as allergic and inflammatory lung diseases, hearing and hearing impairments, organ transplantation...

 - Theme-based meetings and debates to discuss scientific advances with experts in rheumatic diseases or psychiatry.